Pesa 214M: Lower Silesian

 The first single-section vehicle of type 214M (series SA106) was delivered in 2005.

 On 16 July 2007, the Lower Silesian Marshal’s Office placed another order with Pesa for 3 single-section and 5 two-section diesel vehicles (Pesa 218M).
 All three single-section vehicles were delivered in the first half of 2008.

-On 14 December 2008, all vehicles previously provided to Przewozy Regionalne, including two Kolzam 212M, four Pesa 214M, and six Pesa 218M, were transferred to the newly established Koleje Dolnośląskie.
+On 14 December 2008, all vehicles previously provided to Polregio, including two Kolzam 212M, four Pesa 214M, and six Pesa 218M, were transferred to the newly established Lower Silesian Railways.

 On 27 May 2010, a contract was awarded to Mińsk Mazowiecki Railway Repair Plant for the delivery of another 6 single-section and 3 two-section vehicles (Pesa 218M).
-These new vehicles were ordered to replenish the Koleje Dolnośląskie fleet.
+These new vehicles were ordered to replenish the Lower Silesian Railways fleet.
 In mid-November 2010, Mińsk Mazowiecki Railway Repair Plant delivered 3 vehicles of type 214Mb (series SA135).

 In January 2015, during the finale of the Great Orchestra of Christmas Charity, the name for SA135-001 was auctioned (won by the company AK Media), and in January 2016 for SA135-002 (auction won by the company Trako).
 At the beginning of 2017, the name for SA135-002 was auctioned again, this time won by the fintech company Cinkciarz.pl.